stevewenlin/NBA_API_Simulation/README.md

 4) Players with extremely high PER, +/-, team winning% will likely win the MVP
 5) Simuations are truly unbiased because it randomly samples distributions

+This work was done solo by Wen Lin, this was the best i can do given the time restraint.